kubernetes/kops/docs/cluster_upgrades_and_migrations.md

 This method provides zero-downtime when migrating a cluster from `kube-up` to `kops`.
 It does so by creating a logically separate `kops`-managed cluster in the existing `kube-up` VPC and then swapping the DNS entries (or your reverse proxy's upstream) to point to the new cluster's services.

 Limitations:
-- We're spinning up two identical clusters.
-Due to the default limit of 50 entries in a VPC's route table, if your cluster contains more than ~25 nodes, this strategy, as-is, will not work.
+- If you're using the default networking (`kubenet`), there is a account limit of 50 entries in a VPC's route table.
+If your cluster contains more than ~25 nodes, this strategy, as-is, will not work.
+    + Shifting to a CNI-compatible overlay network like `weave`, `kopeio-vxlan`, `calico`, `canal`, `romana`, and similar.
+See the [kops networking docs](networking.md) for more information.
-    - If you have more than ~25 nodes in your cluster, you could slowly shift traffic from one to the other, scaling down the number of nodes on the old cluster, and scaling up the number of nodes on the new cluster.
-This is currently out of scope for this document.
+    + One solution is to gradually shift traffic from one cluster to the other, scaling down the number of nodes on the old cluster, and scaling up the number of nodes on the new cluster.

 ### Steps